 Pick a notebook with clear pages and a pencil, eraser, and maybe a black pen if you want to.

 Just start doodling circles for the heads.
-Put some lovely eyes in there, experiment with the shapes.
+Put some lovely eyes in there, and experiment with the shapes.
 What about big lips?
 Small lips?

 Make this as simple as possible.
 Don’t put too much pressure on yourself.
 We all know these aren’t going to be masterpieces for art gallery walls.
 Who cares about that?!

 What matters is the process of creating.
 It’s fulfilling and satisfying.
 And I promise you’ll get better and better with time.
-It’s just the ways things go.
+It’s just the way things go.
 You practice, you enjoy and eventually, you make progress!